-Turner was arrested soon after for the rape of a young woman – known as Emily Doe – behind a dumpster on Stanford's campus.
+Turner was subsequently arrested for the rape of a young woman – known only as Emily Doe – behind a dumpster on Stanford's campus.

 Persky was later removed from the bench due to his mishandling of the case.

 For four years, the woman whose Stanford University sexual assault case caused a public outcry, had been known under the pseudonym Emily Doe.